brandones/require-override-problem/README.md

 However, when launching from `lib/` as the cwd, the same `require` call causes a syntax error when trying to parse `lib/index.tsx`.

-The problem is caused by the presence of the `.babelrc` file in the cwd.
+The problem seems to be caused by the presence of the `.babelrc` file in the cwd.
 I'm still trying to figure out how to mitigate it.

+See the `js-only` branch for an experiment in removing Typescript from the mix.
+When Typescript and ts-node are removed, the require *always* fails!
+This suggests that the ts-node loader might be responsible for loading the file in the manner required, and that its loader is short-circuted or overridden or not used when a .babelrc file is present in the cwd.